 Calliopsis andreniformis (Little Black Bee Group) 1 species, 2140 specimens Commonly found in urban and other heavily used landscapes.
-Attracted to the hard-packed dirt open soil of playing fields, construction sites, and borrow pits.
-Common and usually forages close to the ground, where it collects pollen and nectar from weedy legumes.
-Field Marks: ♀♂Face, clypeus jutting/mounded outward, particularly noticeable in profile.
+Attracted to the hard-packed open soil of playing fields, road edges, construction sites, lake margins, and borrow pits.
+Common and usually forages close to the ground, where it collects pollen and nectar from weedy legumes and vervains.
+Field Marks: ♀ Face, clearly wider than long, clypeus jutting/mounded outward, particularly noticeable in profile.
 Abdomen, edge of segments (tergites) with narrow band of pale hair.
-Eyes unusually light colored. ♀Face, below the level of the antennae, has 3 sets of parallel and linear white markings (looks like 3 white-stripes); two stripes along the inside of the compound eyes and one down the center. ♂Face (From about one-third of the way down) and legs entirely bright fluorescent yellow.
-Flight Season: Active from about May to the end of the season.
+Eyes unusually light colored. ♀ Face, below the level of the antennae, has 3 sets of parallel and linear white markings (looks like 3 white-stripes); two stripes along the inside of the compound eyes and one down the center. ♂ Face (From about one-third of the way down) and legs entirely bright fluorescent yellow.
+Flight Season: Active from about May to October.
 Size Relative to Honey Bee: 0.5X Position of Wings Feeding on Flowers: Completely overlapping Location of Pollen Carrying Hairs: Tibia Similar Genera: No similar genera, markings and shape of face are unique.
 Nest: Ground, open bare soil, fond of piles of construction dirt.
 Flowers: Mostly clover, sweetclover, verbena.